best-practice-and-impact/ons-spark/CONTRIBUTING.md

 1. **Create a new branch from the issue page:** On the right hand side of the issue page, there should be a link to 'Create a branch' from the issue under the development section.
 We recommend that you do this so that branches can be easily linked to issues.

 2. **Make your changes on the newly created branch**: We recommend that contributions to the book be made locally, by cloning the repository on your local machine.
-Details of how to do this are given in the [Cloning this repository](CONTRIBUTING.md#cloning-this-repository) section below.

    You may choose to write or edit book pages in either Jupyter notebook format (.ipynb) or markdown (.md).
 However, we require that finalised book content is saved into the book repository in **both** formats and that raw Python and R scripts are also available.
 You can generate all of the required files either from a .ipynb file by running the notebook converter utility or from the .md file by running the reverse converter     utility.
 See the relevant sections of this guidance ([Converting .ipynb files](CONTRIBUTING.md#converting-ipynb-files) or [Converting .md files](CONTRIBUTING.md#converting-md-files)) for more details of how to do this.